 We also sat down with Jameela Ghann, co-founder of Alora Boutique and founder of she[EMPOWERS] in Calgary, and Seble Isaac, owner of Tiramisu Bistro and Lift Me Up Market in Edmonton.
 We talked about the importance of community in running a successful business, how it’s possible to do business while doing good, and how to support Black-owned businesses in Alberta.

-Finally, we spoke with the Black-Owned Market (BOM YEG), a collective breaking down barriers for Black-owned businesses and launched the Black-owned business collection on the ATB Marketplace.
+Finally, we spoke with the Black-Owned Market (BOM YEG), a collective breaking down barriers for Black-owned businesses.

 ATB’s Chief Economist Todd Hirsch featured Pippa and Neige Blair, founders of Routine Natural Goods, on The Future Of podcast to discuss the importance of continuous innovation and the right mix of retail and ecommerce.